NitaiEdelberg/Ai-Tetris/README.md

 To enhance learning efficiency, we fine-tuned the hyperparameters of our **Genetic Algorithm (GA)**.
 Key adjustments included:

 - **Mutation Rate**: Adjusted to maintain diversity while ensuring convergence.
-After testing hours of games we found that mutation of 0.35 and arity of 10 helps the learning proccess grow.
+After testing hours of games we found that mutation of 0.35 and arity of 10 helps the learning process grow to the best score possible while converging in a reasonable time.

 - **Crossover Probability**: Tuned to balance exploration and exploitation.
-After long research we found out that crossover of 0.65 and arity of 2 helps the learning GA.
+After long research, we found out that a crossover of 0.65 and an arity of 2 helps to balance the mutation rate.

 - **Tournament Selection Parameters**: Optimized selection pressure to ensure strong individuals continue while maintaining population diversity.

-- **Elitism Rate**: The individuals that are passed to the next generation, and from them we do the crossovers and mutations. we maintain 0.3 of the best Individuals.
+- **Elitism Rate**: The individuals that are passed to the next generation, and from them we do the crossovers and mutations.
+We maintain 0.3 of the best Individuals.

 (see experiments below)